Bordered Heegaard Floer homology and the tau-invariant of cable knots: Introduction

 \textbf{Organization.} In Section \ref{sec:background}, we recall the necessary constructions from bordered Heegaard Floer homology and knot Floer homology.
 In Section \ref{sec:epsilon}, we define $\varepsilon$ in terms of previously defined invariants associated to the knot Floer complex.
 The main calculation of this paper lies in Section \ref{sec:Main}, where we compute $\tau$ for $(p, pn+1)$-cables using bordered Heegaard Floer homology, by first identifying an element in the tensor product that generates $\widehat{HF}(S^3)$, and then computing its absolute Alexander grading.
 In Section \ref{sec:pq}, we use the methods of Van Cott to extend these results to all $(p,q)$-cables.
 To compute $\varepsilon(K_{p,q})$, we consider $\tau$ of certain iterated cables (Section \ref{sec:epsilon1}), and then use a generalization of Van Cott's work, along with various symmetry properties, to obtain the general result (Section \ref{sec:epsilonpq}).
 Finally, in Section \ref{sec:cor}, we prove Corollary \ref{cor:B} by finding knots $K$ and $K'$ such that $\tau(K)=\tau(K')$, but $\varepsilon(K)\neq\varepsilon(K')$, and Corollary \ref{cor:Livingston} by classical low-dimensional techniques.
 We work with $\F=\Z / 2\Z$ coefficients throughout.

 \textbf{Acknowledgements.} I would like to thank Paul Melvin for his support and encouragement during this project, and Matt Hedden, Robert Lipshitz, Chuck Livingston, Adam Levine, Dylan Thurston, Peter Ozsv\'ath, and Rumen Zarev for helpful conversations.
 I would also like to thank Shea Vela-Vick for his comments on an earlier draft of this paper, and MSRI for hosting me in the spring of 2010, when much of this work was done.
+Lastly, I thank the referee for many helpful suggestions.